 Office Building CAM Audit: $/SF Benchmarks, Top Overcharge Types, and What to Expect

 Office building CAM disputes have a different profile than retail disputes.
-Anchor exclusion manipulation — the dominant retail problem — rarely appears in multi-tenant office towers.
+Anchor exclusion manipulation, the dominant retail problem, rarely appears in multi-tenant office towers.
 Instead, office overcharges cluster around four specific billing mechanisms: gross lease versus NNN lease misclassification, management fee stacking, base year error, and improper gross-up calculations.
 Each is technically distinct, each appears in documented case law, and each is detectable with the right lease-versus-reconciliation comparison.
+More on that below.

 Office CAM Benchmarks by Class and Market